Visit one of our new offices in Burlington and Woburn! We’re located at

-The best candidates for corneal cross linking have some damage or degeneration to their corneas, but the cornea is not too irregular or misshapen and significant vision loss has not yet taken place.
-The procedure is best for those who are in the early stages of a disease or damage to the corneas.
-In addition, cross linking can be a suitable option for patients who have corneal ulcers that do not respond to antibiotics or other procedures.
-Finally, some patients should undergo corneal cross linking prior to LASIK to strengthen the corneas before they are reshaped.
+Patients who have been diagnosed with progressive keratoconus or corneal ectasia following refractive surgery should ask their doctor about iLink corneal cross-linking.
+The best candidates for corneal cross linking have some damage or degeneration to their corneas, but the cornea is not too irregular or misshapen, and significant vision loss has not yet taken place.
+The procedure is best for those who are in the early stages of a disease.

 Before your corneal cross linking procedure is performed, your ophthalmologist will complete an eye exam and measure the thickness of your cornea.
 This ensures that you are a good candidate for the procedure.
 They will also create a detailed map of the shape of your cornea; this is known as corneal topography.

 The corneal cross linking procedure can be completed in about an hour.
-If you are receiving an epithelium-off procedure, your ophthalmologist will first remove a small layer of the cornea.
-Riboflavin (vitamin B2) drops are applied to the eye and allowed to absorb into the cornea.
-Next, a UV light is applied for up to half an hour before applying bandage contact lenses to the eyes.
-The procedure is typically not painful, as numbing drops are applied to the eyes and patients are given mild sedation prior to corneal cross linking.
+Your ophthalmologist will first remove the epithelium, which is the outer layer of the cornea.
+Then, specially formulated pharmaceutical-strength riboflavin (vitamin B2) drops called Photrexa® (riboflavin 5’-phosphate ophthalmic solution) and Photrexa® Viscous (riboflavin 5’-phosphate in 20% dextran ophthalmic solution) are applied to the eye and allowed to absorb into the cornea to help enable the cross-linking reaction.
+Next, a UV light from a machine called the KXL system is applied for about 30 minutes before applying bandage contact lenses to the eye.
+The iLink procedure stiffens and strengthens the cornea to slow or halt the progression of keratoconus and preserve vision.
+The procedure is typically not painful, as numbing drops are applied to the eyes and patients are given mild sedation prior to the cross linking procedure.

 Recovery After Corneal Cross Linking